camysx67-tech/camysx67-tech/README.md

 bem-vindo(a) ao meu perfil👋

-eu sou a mais auruda do colegio
+eu sou a mais auruda do colegio😎

 💻Estudando programação.